-Centralizing DMP management and publishing signage content centrally at a district office allows the DMM administrator to advertise consistent information and messaging throughout the network.
-To minimize WAN network utilization, the school administrator must leverage internal storage or their local Web server to store and advertise the local, regional, and department news and information.
-However the district office and Internet news must be communicated over the WAN.
+Centralizing DMP management and publishing signage content centrally at a main site allows the DMM administrator to advertise consistent information and messaging throughout the network.
+To minimize WAN network utilization, the remote site network administrator must leverage internal storage or their local Web server to store and advertise the local, regional, and department news and information.
+However the main site and Internet news must be communicated over the WAN.

-The network architect must consider integrating enterprise-class Cisco Application and Content Networking System (ACNS) that uses caching technology and offers higher scalability and reliable video delivery solution at the schools to improve end user experience and application response time.
+The network architect must consider integrating enterprise-class Cisco Application and Content Networking System (ACNS) that uses caching technology and offers higher scalability and reliable video delivery solution in the network to improve end user experience and application response time.
 When integrated with the Cisco Wide-Area Application Services (WAAS) solution, it helps in optimizing WAN bandwidth utilization significantly with local redirection and high data compression over the WAN.

-Figure 8-10 is a validated design to integrate digital signage with centralized management in the district office with distributed DMP in a large-scale school network.
+Figure 7-10 is a validated design to integrate digital signage with centralized management in the main site with distributed DMP in the network.

-Figure 8-10 Centralized DMM with Distributed DMP in School SRA
+Figure 7-10 Centralized DMM with Distributed DMP in Small Enterprise Network